SME Programme

 In applying to this competition, you are entering into a competitive process.

-Published competitions close at 11:00 (UK time) on the deadline stated.
+Competitions close at 11:00 (UK time) on the date stated.

 Our planning assumption is that grants totalling up to £10 million a year will be allocated to successful projects through this funding stream.
 However, this will depend on the number and the quality of applications received.